ansitun/mseshachalam.github.io-hugo/content/post/some-useful-git-commands.md

 - Find the branches that are merged into or not merged into a branch
 	* git branch --merged `branchName`
     * git branch --no-merged `branchName`
-- Find the files that are changed in branch after a commit
+- Find the files that are changed in a branch after a commit
 	* git diff --name-only `commitHash`